-It used to be with an 'i' in the middle in days gone by
+Sunnyfield House There is some debate over the spelling.
+It used to be with an 'i' in the middle in days gone by but more recently it changed to having a 'y' in it. |

-View of Sunnyfield slightly from the left.
 Sunnyfield House.
-The road on the
+The road on

-left takes you round the back where
+the left takes you round the back where the museum can be found. |

 This house is the most prominent 18th century house standing in Westgate, with its raised front garden, and Victorian porch replacing the once Georgian porch.
 The earlier deeds of Sunnifield House property have not survived, but it seems that one John Harrison was the first owner and responsible for its building.

-A deed of 1774 states that ‘a messuage and a garth fronting Westgate was sold to John Harrison’, and details of its position coincide with that of Sunnifield House and the land extending from Westgate to the old Back lane (now Bolckow Street).
+A deed of 1774 states that a messuage and a garth fronting Westgate was sold to John Harrison, and details of its position coincide with that of Sunnifield House and the land extending from Westgate to the old Back lane (now Bolckow Street).
 A map dating 1780, shows a large house built here, and another which could be the fore-runner of Westgarth House.

 John Harrison died in 1825 and his wife Susanna lived on in Sunnyfield until she died in 1831.
-The house then came under the control of Elizabeth Wilkinson of Hurworth, the daughter of John Harrison’s brother Richard.
+The house then came under the control of Elizabeth Wilkinson of Hurworth, the daughter of John Harrisons brother Richard.
 And a Mrs Danby was the tenant for a few years.

 Elizabeth Wilkinson died in 1835, and Thomas Colling, one of her heirs, became interested in the house and bought it in 1836 or 1837.
 In 1838 the house was rented by Edward and Ann Pullan, probably friends of Thomas Colling.
 In 1871 Thomas died and in 1876 the house was sold by his heir ending one hundred years of ownership by connections of the same family.